 - 1. Remove the damaged block and sleeve assemblies from the housing by hand or hydraulic press. - 2.
 Ensure that the housings pockets are thoroughly clean and free from all burrs. - 3.
-For open pockets locate the new block and sleeve as shown in the assembly drawing (see sheet 9 & 10) and coat the outer diameter with a liberal quantity of commercial Vaseline. - 4.
-For closed pockets special tooling is required
+Locate the new block and sleeve as shown in the assembly drawing (see sheets 9 & 10) and coat the outer diameter with a liberal quantity of commercial vaseline.